-- a.
-Wells Fargo may designate Discovery Material "CONFIDENTIAL," provided that it meets the requirements for such designation as provided for herein. - b.
-Written discovery, documents (which include "electronically stored information," as that phrase is used in Federal Rule of Civil Procedure 34), and tangible things that meet the requirements for the confidentiality designations may be so designated by placing the appropriate designation on every page of the written material, for which such designation is appropriate, prior to production. - c.
-Depositions and Testimony.
-Parties or testifying persons or entities may designate all or portions of depositions and other testimony with the appropriate designation by indicating on the record at the time the testimony is given or by sending written notice of which portions of the transcript of the testimony is designated within thirty (30) days of receipt of the final transcript of the testimony.
-Any Party that wishes to disclose the transcript, or information contained therein, before the time within which it may be appropriately designated as Protected Material has passed, may provide written notice of its intent to treat the transcript as non-confidential, after which time, any Party that wants to maintain any portion of the transcript as confidential must designate the confidential portions within fourteen (14) days, or else the transcript may be treated as non-confidential.
+a.
+The Parties may designate Discovery Material "CONFIDENTIAL," provided that it meets the requirements for such designation as provided for herein.
+To the extent Discovery Material was previously designated by Wells Fargo as "CONFIDENTIAL," it shall maintain such designation.

+b.
+Written discovery, documents (which include "electronically stored information," as that phrase is used in Federal Rule of Civil Procedure 34), and tangible things that meet the requirements for the confidentiality designations may be so designated by placing the appropriate designation on every document for which such designation is appropriate, prior to production.

+c.
+The Parties and testifying persons or entities may designate all or portions of depositions and other testimony with the appropriate designation by indicating on the record at the time the testimony is given or by sending written notice of which portions of the transcript of the testimony is designated within thirty (30) days of receipt of the final transcript of the testimony.
+Any Party that wishes to disclose the transcript, or information contained therein before the time within which it may be appropriately designated as Protected Material has passed, may provide written notice of its intent to treat the transcript as non-confidential, after which time, any Party that wants to maintain any portion of the transcript as confidential must designate the confidential portions within fourteen (14) days, or else the transcript may be treated as non- confidential.
 Any designated Discovery Material that is used in the taking of a deposition shall remain subject to the provisions of this Stipulation.
-In such cases the court reporter shall be informed of this Stipulation.
+In such cases the court reporter shall be informed of this Order.